Uniform models and short curves for random 3-manifolds: Introduction

 \section{Introduction}

 Every closed orientable 3-manifold $M$ can be presented as a {\em Heegaard splitting}.
-This means that $M$ is diffeomorphic to a 3-manifold $M_f$ obtained by gluing together two handlebodies (taking the second one with opposite orientation) of the same genus $H_g$ along an orientation preserving diffeomorphism $f\in \mathrm{Diff}^+(\Sigma)$ of their boundaries $\Sigma:=\partial H_g$
+This means that $M$ is diffeomorphic to a 3-manifold $M_f$ obtained by gluing together two handlebodies (taking the second one with opposite orientation) of the same genus $H_g$ along an orientation preserving diffeomorphism $f\in \mathrm{Diff}^+(\Sigma)$ of their boundary $\Sigma:=\partial H_g$

-If we fix the genus $g$, however, not all 3-manifolds can arise.
-In this article, we restrict our attention to the family of those 3-manifolds that can be described as Heegaard splittings of a {\em fixed genus} $g\ge 2$.
+For a fixed genus $g$, however, not all 3-manifolds can arise.
+In this article, we restrict our attention to the family of those 3-manifolds that can be described as Heegaard splittings of a {fixed genus} $g\ge 2$.

-The problem of finding hyperbolic structures on {\em most} 3-manifolds with a splitting of a fixed genus $g\ge 2$ was originally raised by Thurston (as Problem 24 in~\cite{Thu82}) and made more precise by Dunfield and Thurston (see Conjecture 2.11 of \cite{DT06}) via the introduction of the notion of {\em random Heegaard splittings}.
+The problem of finding hyperbolic {{metrics}} on ``most'' 3-manifolds with a splitting of a fixed genus $g\ge 2$ was originally raised by Thurston (as Problem 24 in~\cite{Thu82}) and made more precise by Dunfield and Thurston (see Conjecture 2.11 of \cite{DT06}) by introducing the notion of { random Heegaard splittings}.